wujianP/Crowd-Source-Data/README.md

 # Crowd-Source-Data Annotation Platform
 This is a crowdsourcing data annotation platform developed by undergranduates from Software Engineering School in Xi'an Jiaotong University.
-Codes are updating soon!
+Codes comming soon!
-All rights reserved.

 #  Note!!!
-The complete project is on gitee, you can visit via this [link](https://gitee.com/stephanp/Crowd-Source-Data).
+The completed project is on gitee, you can visit via this [link](https://gitee.com/stephanp/Crowd-Source-Data).